wigig-tools/qd-interpreter/README.md

 The MU-MIMO BT results are obtained using `top K = 200` when `--mimoDataMode` is set to `preprocessed`.
 It explains why the results for the `preprocessed` mode are different from the ones obtained in the `online` mode previously. `online` mode computes the results on-the-fly so `top K` value has been set to a lower value (`20`) to speed up the rendering.

 **Please note that these results are not the same as the ns-3 results presented above.
-Please check [MIMO](#mimo-visualization) for more information.**
+Please check [MIMO](#mimo-visualization) section for more information.**

 ## SU-MIMO Beamtracking

 SU-MIMO beamtracking utilizes results provided by the NIST 802.11ay PHY implementation.
 This implementation uses a custom beamtracking algorithm to reduce the BT overheaded while guaranteeing SU-MIMO communication.
 SU-MIMO beamtracking algorithm can either provide:
 * SU-MIMO analog beamtracking results
-* the hybrid beamtracking results
+* Hybrid beamtracking results

 For SU-MIMO beamtracking results, we will use the scenario `suMimoBeamTracking4x4`.
 This scenario is made of one AP and one STA.
 Both of them are equipped with 4 PAAs.
 In this scenario, every PAA is having the same location which is the centroid of the node itself.
 This scenario is made of 610 traces.